 (source: the steampunk explorer)

 However, Steampunk is not only popular in the United States; there are a lot of fans in Europe as well.
-One of the biggest events is held in Lincoln, England called Weekend at the Asylum and it’s happening every year.
+One of the most significant events is held in Lincoln, England, called Weekend at the Asylum, and it’s happening every year.
 In fact, that event attracts people all around the globe.
 It has various workshops, all kinds of different activities, and is also considered to be one of the oldest Steampunk festivals.
-It’s one year older than the Watch City Steampunk festival, meaning the first time it took place was in 2009.
+It’s one year older than the Watch City Steampunk Festival, meaning the first time it took place was in 2009.